 fab $environment puppet_class:gor sdo:'rm /etc/govuk/env.d/FACTER_data_sync_in_progress' app.start:gor

-When Puppet runs again in those hosts, it will re-create the alerts and we will be able to see them back in icinga.
+When Puppet runs again in those hosts, it re-creates the alerts and sees them back in icinga.

 gor running critical errors in production